azimgivron/genepriority/README.md

 5. **Matrix Completion**:
    - Use the trained models to generate the completed matrix, generating six predicted matrices ($\hat{O_i} \quad \forall i \in \set{1,2,3,4,5,6}$) with floating-point scores.
-   - Aggregate the six matrices using a mean operation to produce $\bar{O}$ (averaged matrix).

 6. **Model Testing and Ranking**:
-   - Flatten the matrix and rank genes based on the predicted scores.
+   - Flatten the matrices and rank genes based on the predicted scores.
    - Assume missing values are zeros for ranking purposes.
-   - Use only positive associations from the test set for evaluation.
-Highly ranked genes in $\bar{O}$ should correspond to true positive associations.

 7. **Evaluation and Metrics**:
    - Compute ranking metrics to assess the quality of predictions, focusing on the ability of the model to rank true positive associations higher.
-   - Metrics are aggregated across the six splits to ensure robustness.
+   - Metrics are aggregated across the six splits.

 ---